 Remember, everyone goes through ups and downs in sales.
 What's important is utilizing the resources you have at your disposal to make adjustments.

-Wrapping Up How To Stop Negative Thinking
+Stop Negative Thinking

 Negative thinking can quickly take over and pull you into a bona-fide slump if you don't address it.
 Or, it can be a blip on the radar - quickly replaced by your next boost of confidence and results.

 These 8 tips will help you combat negative thinking and get you back to the business of selling effectively.

 - Stop comparing yourself